 6. Impaired vision

-Double vision or partial to complete vision impairment in one or more eyes may happen when someone has an MS flare-up.
+Double vision or partial to complete vision impairment in one or both eyes may occur during an MS flare-up.
 Involuntary, jumpy eye movements called Nystagmus tremors may also occur, causing reduced depth perception and some vision loss.

 7. Additional multiple sclerosis symptoms